 The game of ring toss will appeal to kids specifically because it’s so easy to learn, easy to set up, and easy to play anywhere you like.

 A typical ring toss set includes a small structure that holds five pegs.
-The idea is to throw rings (made with plastic or rope) at the structure with the aim to fit them around the pegs.
+The idea is to throw rings (made with plastic or rope) at the structure with the aim of fitting them around the pegs.

 Points can be scored depending on which pegs the rings have been attached to and whether the rings are touching the pegs.